Is the health sector hierarchical and amnesiac?

 This is what has happened to a future graduate, who when attending the internship in the operating room has been rejected by professionals who came across the words of “Take away that annoying.”

-“Today the resident told me that when I get to an operating room I have to make myself noticed so that they pay attention to me “, begins detailing this student, reason why when it has arrived at the room has been presented, nevertheless while the professionals they have not greeted him, the intrumentrista has blurted out that it bothered him.
+“Today the resident told me that when I get to an operating room I have to make myself noticed so that they pay attention to me “, begins by detailing this student, so when she has arrived at the room she has presented herself, however, while the professionals they have not greeted him, the intrumentrista has blurted out that it bothered him.
 “I have found it so funny that -the resident- told me that when they sweated off my face so blatantly when I presented myself,” says this future physician.

 – Lunatic (@_Lunarc_) November 9, 2021